akaliutau/code-as-a-function/README.md

 ```
 where the parameter `--trigger-topic` which topic will trigger the function invocation when new messages are published to it.

 In some cases this command may be need to enabling service [cloudfunctions.googleapis.com] on project.
-The deployment normally takes 1-3 mins.
+The deployment normally takes 1-3 min.
 The deployed function is available at `https://console.cloud.google.com/functions/list?project=project_id`

 4. Invoke the background function by publishing a message to topic, the outcome must be the same as in Local testing: